Skip to content

 Why This Matters for You and Your Family

 When a school’s internal files leave its control, the people listed in them lose the ability to control their own information.
 Medical histories, home addresses, phone numbers, dates of birth, and parent contact details can be combined with other leaks to build detailed profiles.
-For families, this often means children’s data is now circulating alongside adults’.
+For families, this often means children’s data may now be circulating alongside adults’.
 Once information reaches criminal forums, it can be sold, traded, or used months or years later.
 The breach therefore affects not only past students but also siblings, parents, and grandparents whose details appear in emergency contacts or family records.

 The Doxxing and Identity-Chain Risk

 Credential leaks of this type rarely stop at one incident.
 A phone number or email taken from a school contract can be matched to gaming accounts, social-media handles, or family shared logins.
 Attackers follow these links to map an entire household.
 Children’s gaming usernames are especially vulnerable because young users often reuse simple passwords or email addresses tied to the family domain.
 The result is a chain that leads from an old school record to live accounts that can be hijacked for harassment, extortion, or identity theft.
-DoxxScan by GalaxyWarden is built for exactly this problem, offering continuous monitoring across 15.4 billion breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that includes children’s gaming accounts.
+DoxxScan by GalaxyWarden is built for exactly this problem, offering continuous monitoring across 13.1 billion+ breach records and more than 100 platforms, AI-powered identity-chain mapping that connects handles to real identities, hands-on remediation by specialists, and full household coverage that includes children’s gaming accounts.

 Nightspire’s Publicly Known Track Record